VMDNet: Temporal Leakage-Free Variational Mode Decomposition for Electricity Demand Forecasting: Methodology

 Stacking across all samples, modes, and timesteps yields the representation tensor

-This embedding design introduces an explicit frequency-domain inductive bias into the model, allowing each mode to carry knowledge of its spectral identity throughout the learning pipeline.
+This embedding design introduces an explicit frequency domain inductive bias into the model, allowing each mode to carry knowledge of its spectral identity throughout the learning pipeline.
 Unlike standard token embeddings which focus solely on amplitudes, the proposed structure respects both temporal and spectral semantics of the decomposed signals.

 To capitalise on the decomposition, we treat each mode as a distinct frequency scale and model it separately.
-Concretely, we use mode-specific parameterisations for \(\text{TokenEmbed}_k\) and \(\text{FreqEmbed}_k\), while sharing \(\text{TimeEmbed}\) and \(\text{PosEmbed}\) to preserve global temporal alignment.
-This specialisation preserves sub-frequency characteristics and mitigates cross-mode interference (mode mixing), whereas globally shared weights would force heterogeneous sub-bands into a single representation and dilute mode-specific information.
+Concretely, we use mode specific parameterisations for \(\text{TokenEmbed}_k\) and \(\text{FreqEmbed}_k\), while sharing \(\text{TimeEmbed}\) and \(\text{PosEmbed}\) to preserve global temporal alignment.
+This specialisation preserves sub-frequency characteristics and mitigates cross mode interference (mode mixing), whereas globally shared weights would force heterogeneous sub-bands into a single representation and dilute mode specific information.